 In 2015, Craig was ready for a change of scenery.
 Working in Berlin has always opened new musical worlds for artists willing to immerse themselves in uncharted territories.
 Craig followed the city’s call towards new horizons and he became a resident at Riverside Studios alongside fellow artists Victor Van Vugt, David August, Gheist, Richie Hawtin, Tobi Neuman and others.
 In 2017, Craig co-wrote and sang on the Booka Shade album, Galvany Street.
 The following year he formed a project called Them There with Phoebe Killdeer (Nouvelle Vague).
 The band’s debut album, Love is an Elevator, is due to be released in the summer of 2019.

 But for now the focus is back on Craig: Berlin’s electronic heartbeat has clearly inspired his latest efforts, which are taking shape on his upcoming second solo album.
-The first taste of his new musical world is just around the corner and will be realised on his stunning new solo EP, due out in June 2019.
+The first taste of his new musical world is just around the corner and will be realised on his stunning new solo EP, due out in June 2019 on Fabrique Records.
 More details coming soon.

 photo © Thomy Keat